 This test also lets me analyze for vitamin B6 deficiencies and for Candida overgrowth which are both major causes of hyperoxaluria (20, 21, 22).
 From a functional nutrition and natural medicine perspective this test helps me to determine the cause and best diet and treatment for this condition.

 An anti-inflammatory lifestyle is important for reducing kidney stone formation.
 This begins with drinking at least half your body weight in ounces of clean, pure water.
 Next, we need to eat a diet rich in phytonutrient dense vegetables, healthy fat and clean protein sources.

 Healthy fat sources include coconut products, avocados, olive oil, & purified omega-3 fish oil supplements.
 Healthy protein includes wild-caught fish, grass-fed red meat and free range chicken, turkey, and eggs.
 Anti-inflammatory herbs such as raw ginger (not ground), cilantro, sage and basil are also powerful aids.

-Other helpful foods for the kidneys include cranberry’s, dandelion root, kidney beans, horsetail, pomegranate juice, celery and watermelon.
-However, be careful as the watermelon and pomegranate juice are both relatively high in fructose so have them in moderation.
+Other helpful foods for the kidneys include cranberry’s, dandelion root and greens, cucumbers, beets, celery and onions.
+However, be careful as beets are very high in oxalates so if you have calcium oxalate stones it is best to avoid it.
 The raw celery is moderately high in oxalates so be careful not to consume more than 2 bunches per week.